AI Integration / Workflow May 12, 2026

 If validation is partial, say it.
 Honest uncertainty creates less backlash than confident but false claims.

-Mistake 3 - one-person publish without gate checks
+Mistake 3 - one-person publish without two-pass gate checks

 Mistake 4 - no rollback wording